 This year has been fundamentally impacted by estate closures and operational restrictions due to the coronavirus pandemic and associated lockdowns.
-However, we have continued to work with our suppliers to ensure we have the best and most relevant products in our portfolio and arc in the best possible position as we return to business as usual.
-We have also worked to ensure our customer journey and offer is relevant, well-presented and communicated.
+However, we have continued to work with our suppliers to ensure we have the best and most relevant products in our portfolio and are in the best possible position as we return to business as usual.
+We have also worked to ensure our customer journey and offer is relevant, well presented and communicated.

-We have continued to deliver memorable experiences-with our ever-popular Shakespeare in the Gorden programme taking place in a Covid-secure environment during the pandemic, which received a fantastic reception from audiences across our estate.
+We have continued to deliver memorable experiences - with our ever-popular Shakespeare in the Garden programme taking place in a Covid iscure environment during the pandemic, which received a fantastic reception from audiences acrossiour estate.

-Improvements hive included in estiments in our outside spaces, which have become key to trading post ipandemic, the development of digital processes to improve the customer journey and enhancements to the way we book, reserve and confirm tables.
-It all supported by innovative social media and digital communications.
+Improvements have included investments in our outside spaces, which have become key to trading post-pandemic, the deviciopment of digital processes to improve the customer journey and enhancements to the way we book, reserve and confirm tables.
+All supported by innovative social media and digital communications.

-- Build on our single customer view database to further improve the success of our targeted e-mail campaigns - Map the role of technology in the customer journey and maximise the use of digital tools in building sales and improving the customer's digital journey. - Continue to deliver innovative and exciting customer experiences in a safe and secure environment - Measurement of our success through nvested like for like sales growth and Net Promoter Score
+- Build on our single customer view database to further improve the success of our targeted e-mail campaigns - Map the role of technology in the customer journey and maximise the use of digital tools in building sales and improving the customer's digital journey. - Continue to deliver innovative and exciting customer experiences - in a safe and secure environment - Measurement of our success through invested like for like sales growth and Net Promoter Score